bransfieldjack/myWallSt/README.md

 My Wall St DRF/Stripe API Payment Gateway

+Notes:
-- ***!
-In order to test webhooks received in response from the Stripe API I used the Stripe CLI tool for local dev !***
+- *** In order to test webhooks received in response from the Stripe API I used the Stripe CLI tool for local dev ***
+- *** .env environment variables file should be placed in ./djangostripe folder ***

 ## Setup: